igolaizola/docs/pages/reference/OS/advanced.md

   - 16550 like registers.
   - Baudrate derived from system clock.

-To enable the mini UART, an entry should be added to `config.txt` as follows:
+The mini UART is enabled by default for development images.
+For production images either enable it via [configuration variables][config-vars] or before device provisioning by adding the following entry to `config.txt`:

 ```
 enable_uart=1